parcheesime/data-collection-methods/scraping_101/readme.md

 - Discuss why respecting these rules is important for ethics and legality.

 **Activity:**
-- Students look up `robots.txt` on a few websites and determine what can/cannot be scraped.
+- Look up `robots.txt` on a few websites and determine what can/cannot be scraped.
 - Example: `https://www.wikipedia.org/robots.txt`

 ---

 ### Lesson 3: Basic Scraping Techniques
 **Objective:**
-Students learn to scrape simple data responsibly.
+Learn to scrape simple data responsibly.

 **Content:**
 - Intro to `requests` + `BeautifulSoup` (or `pandas.read_html`).